dqwang122/HeterSumGraph/README.md

 }
 ```

 and each line in the file is an example.
 For the *text* key, the value can be list of string (single-document) or list of list of string (multi-document).
 The example in training set can ignore the *summary* key since we only use *label* during the training phrase.
-All strings need be lowercase and tokenized by [Stanford Tokenizer](https://nlp.stanford.edu/software/tokenizer.shtml).
+All strings need be lowercase and tokenized by [Stanford Tokenizer](https://nlp.stanford.edu/software/tokenizer.shtml), and  ***nltk.sent_tokenize*** is used to get sentences.

 After getting the standard json format, you can prepare the dataset for the graph by ***PrepareDataset.sh*** in the project directory.
 The processed files will be put under the ***cache*** directory.